ng-Classic/ng-classic/aio/content/guide/template-reference-variables.md

 An inner template can access template variables that the outer template defines.

-In the following example, changing the text in the `<input>` changes the value in the `<span>` because Angular Classicimmediately updates changes through the template variable, `ref1`.
+In the following example, changing the text in the `<input>` changes the value in the `<span>` because Angular Classic immediately updates changes through the template variable, `ref1`.

 <code-example path="template-reference-variables/src/app/app.component.html" region="template-ref-vars-scope1" header="src/app/app.component.html"></code-example>